PDX-Capstone-Team-A/DxWiFi/documents/tests.md

 ###Hardware

 ###Test goals
-While we had done some testing of 1 & 2 mile tests, we had found some documentation that suggested timeouts might occur using 102.11b after 9 miles.
+While we had done some testing at 1 & 2 miles, we had found some documentation that suggested timeouts might occur using 802.11b after 9 miles.
 Even though we had done timeout tests in the radio room, it was a nice Saturday and we wanted to see if there was other interference in the real world.
 We beamed wireless data from